-Jimmy Fallon Does Donald Trump Impersonation Of Elvis Presley On The Tonight Show
+Jimmy Fallon Does Donald Trump Impersonation Of Elvis Presley On ‘The Tonight Show’

 — ABC News (@ABC) November 26, 2018

-Fallon’s parody came just one day after President Trump informed a crowd of Mississippians that as a young man he was often told that he looks like the late rock and roll icon.
-As the Inquisitr previously reported, the comment caused chuckles to echo through the Tupelo Regional Airport rally, and within hours of his departure from the city that boasts being Elvis’ birthplace, the internet would be flooded with memes mocking his far-reaching account.
+Fallon’s parody came just one day after President Trump said to a crowd of Mississippians that, as a young man, he was often told that he looks like the late rock and roll icon.
+As the Inquisitr previously reported, the comment caused chuckles to echo through the Tupelo Regional Airport rally, and within hours of his departure from the city that boasts being Elvis’ birthplace, the internet would be flooded with memes mocking his account.

-In hindsight, the lengths that Trump went to bring a touch of amusement along, while stumping for Sen. Cindy Hyde-Smith, certainly didn’t hurt her chances of overcoming a campaign that had been marred by racial controversy.
-Within 24 hours of the Elvis comparison going viral, the interim senator was declared winner of the Mississippi Senate race, with 54 percent of the vote.
+In hindsight, the lengths that Trump went to bring a touch of amusement to his campaigning, while stumping for Sen. Cindy Hyde-Smith, certainly didn’t hurt her chances of overcoming a campaign that had been marred by racial controversy.
+Within 24 hours of the Elvis comparison going viral, the interim senator was declared winner of the Mississippi Senate race — with 54 percent of the vote.

 “Congratulations to Senator Cindy Hyde-Smith on your big WIN in the Great State of Mississippi.
-We are all very proud of you!” the President would go on to tweet shortly after the results of the run-off race were tallied.
+We are all very proud of you!” the president would go on to tweet shortly after the results of the run-off race were tallied.